MAPF-Competition/web_resource/landing_page.md

 ![image](landing_page_resource/images/prize.png)

 Other notable performances (2nd, 3rd place in each category) will br recognised with a certificate.
+Register and submit your implementation before the submission deadline to be eligible!

-A limited number of **[training awards](https://docs.google.com/forms/d/1_2piTMu4qzzTq7aPcsqQjcV12Edxb1bAWJ-Z8RXGHQA/viewform?edit_requested=true)** are available, to help with costs associated with the development of computational models.
+To help lower participation costs, a limited number of **[training awards](https://docs.google.com/forms/d/1_2piTMu4qzzTq7aPcsqQjcV12Edxb1bAWJ-Z8RXGHQA/viewform?edit_requested=true)** are available, to help with costs associated with the development of computational models.

-Register and submit your implementation before the submission deadline to participate!

 ## Important Dates